 The CHPPs are mostly operated in a highly efficient cogeneration mode in accordance with the thermal energy demand.
 The CHPPs operate efficiently and flexibly, and the operating modes of the CHPPs are adjusted to the electricity market conditions.
-In 2020, the CHPPs generated 1.7 TWh of electricity and 1.5 TWh of thermal energy.
+In 2021, the CHPPs generated 1.9 TWh of electricity and 1.8 TWh of thermal energy.

 The CHPPs receive electricity capacity payments.
 The support period ends in 2028.
+In 2021, the Company received EUR 21 million as the annual electrical capacity payments for the CHPPs.
 In 2017, the Company received a one-off compensation from the state in the amount of EUR 454.4 million, at the same time opting out of the receipt of 75 per-cent of the annual electrical capacity payments for the CHPPs.
-In 2020, the Company received EUR 24 million as the annual electrical capacity payments for the CHPPs.
-After 2020, this payment will decrease to about EUR 20 million as Latvenergo AS CHPP-1 support period ended in late 2020.
 The compensation was financed by the capital release of the Company and was divided into two parts: EUR 140 million were recognized as other income in the profit and loss statement of the Company in 2017, while EUR 314 million were recognized as income spread evenly over the following reporting periods until fulfilment of liabilities at the end of the support period.
 In 2018, the Cabinet of Ministers decided to extend additional compensation in the amount of EUR 51.7 million by reducing the remaining part of the compensation proportionally to this amount until the end of the support period.
+As the result of this, EUR 81 million were recognized as other income in the Company's statement of profit or loss in 2018 and EUR 24 million in 2019, 2020 and 2021.